Mythic-Projects/Titanium/README.md

 [Paper-0353] Send nearby packets from world player list not server by Mystiflow [Paper-0797] Use Velocity compression and cipher natives by Elier

-[Taco-0024] Optimize tnt entity and falling block movement [Taco-0025] Fix east west cannoning
+[Taco-0006] Fix hopper lag by making entities look for hoppers by Techcable [Taco-0024] Optimize tnt entity and falling block movement [Taco-0025] Fix east west cannoning